Compare Financial Tools

 3. Unlimited household sharing

 Add your spouse, partner, adult children, financial advisor—anyone who needs visibility.
 No per-seat charges, no user limits.
-For couples managing money together, this is transformative.
+For couples managing money together, this is the feature that settles the debate.

 4. Multiple data aggregators